Gingerbread Decorating Day

 “Run, run, run as fast as you can, you can’t catch me, I’m the gingerbread man!”

-Gingerbread Decorating Day has been created so that we all have the perfect opportunity to practice the fun festive past-time of decorating a gingerbread house.
-Of course, you don’t have to create a gingerbread house on this date.
+Gingerbread Decorating Day was founded so that we all have the perfect opportunity to practice the fun festive past-time of decorating a gingerbread house.
+Of course, you don’t have to create a gingerbread house on this day.
 You may want to make gingerbread in the shape of Santa or a reindeer and decorate these instead.
 The choice is yours!

 Gingerbread is though to have been brought to Europe by an Armenian monk named Gregory of Nicopolis in the 10th century who had brought the necessary spices back from the Middle East, and then taught the art of gingerbread making, what with the spices and the molasses, to French Christians until his death.
 Gingerbread then made its way around Europe–in the 13th century, it made its way to Sweden, where it was baked by nuns to help soothe indigestion.